 A Brazilian buttock lift, now more recently referred to as SSBA (Safe Subcutaneous Butt Augmentation), involves two procedures: liposuction and augmentation.

-First, excess fat is removed via liposuction from areas such as the abdomen, hips, lower back, or thighs.
-A surgeon inserts a thin tube called a cannula, which is connected to a vacuum, for the extrication.
+First, excess fat is removed via liposuction from the abdomen, hips, lower back, or thighs.
+A surgeon inserts a thin tube called a cannula, connected to a vacuum, for the extrication.

-Next, the extracted fat is prepared for transfer, and injected into areas of the buttocks to enhance its shape and size.
-In some cases, a portion of the transferred fat may not take to the relocation, so surgeons may inject more than necessary to ensure results meet your expectations and goals.
-If a majority of the cells do not endure, regrafting may be necessary in the future.
+Next, the extracted fat is prepared for transfer and injected into areas of the buttocks to enhance its shape and size.
+Sometimes, a portion of the transferred fat may not take to the relocation, so surgeons may inject more than necessary to ensure results meet your expectations and goals.
+If most cells do not endure, regrafting may be needed in the future.

-Although described as a so-called “lift,” the procedure doesn’t involve such a technique as those utilized in arm or thigh lifts.
-The surgery doesn’t address excess sagging or loose skin around the area, either.
+Although described as a "lift," the procedure doesn't involve a technique like those utilized in arm or thigh lifts.
+The surgery doesn't address excess sagging or loose skin around the area.

 Step by Step – Brazilian Buttock Lift

-- The procedure is usually performed under anesthesia, but in procedures where a smaller volume of fat is transferred, it may be done with only local anesthesia (numbing medication).
-You may ask for an anti-nausea medication beforehand, especially if anesthesia makes you sick.
+- The procedure is usually performed under anaesthesia, but it may be done with only local anaesthesia (numbing medication) in procedures where a smaller volume of fat is transferred.
+You may ask for an anti-nausea medication beforehand, especially if anaesthesia makes you sick.

 - Your surgeon then uses liposuction to remove fat from other areas of your body, such as your hips, stomach, and thighs.
-Liposuction itself involves making incisions in the skin, and then using a tube to remove fat from the body.
+Liposuction involves making incisions in the skin and then using a tube to remove fat from the body.

 - The fat stores that have just been removed from your body are purified and readied for injection into your buttocks.